(Full time) 2021 start

 Photography studio

-Year one lays the foundations of the course by helping you to develop your academic and practice-based skills.
-Core modules will introduce you to screenwriting as well as camera, editing and photographic practices.
-You’ll then put these into context and build your critical skills with modules on the history and theory of film and communications, and learn more about research in communication and media that can help to inform practice.
+Year 1 lays the foundations of the course by helping you to develop your academic and practice-based skills.
+Core modules introduce you to screenwriting, as well as camera, editing and photographic practices.
+You’ll then put these into context and build your critical skills with modules on the history and theory of film and communications, while learning more about research in communication and media to inform your practice.

-In your final year, you’ll choose from optional modules on topics like audience research, mobile media, documentary journalism and international communication – and you could undertake a four-week work placement to gain hands-on industry experience.
+In your final year, you’ll choose from optional modules on topics such as audience research, mobile media, documentary journalism and international communication, and you could undertake a four-week work placement to gain hands-on industry experience.

 To complete your studies, you’ll work on a major project based on your own interests.
-You could work on a script, compile a photography portfolio, make a short film (group-based), develop a moving image project or complete a written dissertation on a topic in communication and media.
+You could work on a script, compile a photography portfolio, make a short film with your peers, develop a moving image project or complete a written dissertation on a topic in communication and media.

 Have a look at final year projects produced by previous students on this course.